uidaholib/spec-lumber/_posts/2021/2021-03-26-idaho-black-history-museum-newsletters.md

 author: Michelle A. Shannon
 ---

-Welcome to our new blog series featuring our [Diverse Collections](https://harvester.lib.uidaho.edu//series/diversecollections.html)!
-Each week, we'll share an archival collection that relates to or represents an underrepresented community.

-Today, we're featuring a collection of newsletters from the [Idaho Black History Museum](https://www.ibhm.org/).
+Today's edition of [Diverse Collections](https://harvester.lib.uidaho.edu/series/diversecollections.html) features a collection of newsletters from the [Idaho Black History Museum](https://www.ibhm.org/).
 The museum is located at the St. Paul Baptist Church, which was Idaho's first Black church, established in 1921.[^1]

 For more information about the church's early days and development, see the St. Paul Baptist Church ["Our History"](https://www.stpbc.com/about1-cvp4) page, or [excerpts from an interview](https://www.ktvb.com/article/news/local/viewpoint/viewpoint-history-idaho-black-history-museum/277-c3161277-c698-4ea0-8409-2e61466f231c) with the Idaho Black History Museum Executive Director Phillip Thompson.